Economic Hardship

 • Be physically in the U.S.

-• Make a good faith effort to locate employment on-campus before applying for employment based on economic hardship.
+• Make a good faith effort to find on-campus employment before applying for the economic hardship employment authorization.

-• The employment is necessary to avoid sever economic hardship due to unforeseen circumstance beyond their control
+• The off-campus employment is necessary to avoid severe economic hardship due to unforeseen circumstances beyond their control.

-• On-campus employment unavailable or is not sufficient to meet the needs that have arisen due to the unforeseen circumstances
+• On-campus employment is unavailable or is not sufficient to meet the needs that have arisen due to the unforeseen circumstances.

 • Type (C)(3)(iii) under Part 2.
 Information About You, question number 27 Eligibility Category for Economic Hardship